 The UCD Research Ethics Policy presents an overview on how research ethics is managed University-wide.
 It provides the basic principles of best practice in research for all research involving human and animal subjects in research.
-The Policy is applicable to all UCD researchers, (staff, students and postdoctoral researchers) and should be read in tandem with the UCD Code of Good Practice in Research and the REC Operating Procedures.
+The Policy is applicable to all UCD researchers, (staff, students and postdoctoral researchers) and should be read in tandem with the UCD Code of Good Practice in Research and the REC Operating Procedures and the Policy on the Use of Animals for Teaching and Research.
 These documents underpin the UCD Research Ethics Approvals System, and all of the approved Research Ethics Committee (REC) policies and guidelines.
-The approvals system is the process by which all submissions to the Office of Research Ethics for ethical review and/or exemption, and all reviews, decisions and approvals are carried out on behalf of the university.
-It is overseen by the UCD Research Ethics Committee which derives its operating authority from the UCD Governing Authority.
-The Research Ethics Committee oversees and advises on policy regarding the work carried out by the sub-committees The Research Ethics Committee facilitates and promotes research in UCD based on internationally accepted ethical norms and with attention to the welfare of study participants.
+The approvals system is the process by which all submissions to the Office of Research Ethics and Integrity for ethical review, and all reviews, decisions and approvals are carried out on behalf of the university.1 It is overseen by the UCD Research Ethics Committee which derives its operating authority from the UCD Governing Authority.
+The Research Ethics Committee oversees and advises on policy regarding the work carried out by the subcommittees The Research Ethics Committee facilitates and promotes research in UCD based on internationally accepted ethical norms and with attention to the welfare of study participants.